-One of SDC's functions is to regulate organic sector from the early stages of production until processing and trade.
-The Department overlooking organic issues is

-- Department of Production Systems and Sustainability (DEPROS), which has recently created a new division:
+One of SDC's functions is to regulate the organic sector from the early stages of production until processing and trade.
+The Department overlooking organic issues is the Department of Production Systems and Sustainability (DEPROS), through the Agroecology Coordination (COAGRE).

--Agroecology Coordination (COAGRE)

-The Secretariat of International Agribusiness Relations (SRI)
+Secretariat of International Agribusiness Relations (SRI)

 SRI is responsible for coordinating the Brazilian government positioning on agricultural matters during international forums such as the World Trade Organization (WTO), Office of International Epizootics (OIE), International Plant Protection Committee (IPPC), and Codex Alimentarius (CODEX).
 SRI also coordinates regional and bilateral agricultural agreements.
-The Secretariat is also the focal point for the United States and Brazil negotiations under the Consultative Committee on Agriculture (CCA).
-SRI is composed by three departments; two of each has a direct impact on US exports into Brazil.
+The Secretariat is the focal point for the United States and Brazil negotiations under the Consultative Committee on Agriculture (CCA).
+SRI is composed by three departments; two of which have a direct impact on U.S. exports into Brazil.